-Enterprises and individuals owning directly or indirectly an interest in the voting power of the entity that gives them significant influence over the entity's affairs and close members of the families of these individuals.

-- (i) Key management personnel, that is, those persons having authority and responsibility for planning, directing and controlling the activities of the entity, including directors and officers and close members of the families of these individuals.
+- (i) Enterprises and individuals owning directly or indirectly an interest in the voting power of the entity that gives them significant influence over the entity's affairs and close members of the families of these individuals. - (ii) Key management personnel, that is, those persons having authority and responsibility for planning, directing and controlling the activities of the entity, including directors and officers and close members of the families of these individuals.

-(with comparative figures for the seventeen months ended May 31, 2024) (Expressed in Jamaica dollars unless otherwise indicated)
+(with comparative figures for the seventeen months ended May 31, 2024)